spec-tacles/spec/README.md

 Call behaves similarly to publish, except the calling client will wait for a single response from another client.

-When a client receives a "publish" event, it can choose to respond; if the source client is listening, it will receive the response.

 ### Consume

 When a client consumes, it signals an intent to receive events for its group.
 The client must specify which events it intends to receive.

+### Acknowledge

+When a message is acknowledged, it is removed from pending state and will no longer be re-delivered to other consumers if the recipient client dies or times out.

+### Reply

+When a client receives a "publish" event, it can choose to respond; if the source client is listening, it will receive the response.

 ## Message Brokers